wtsu/MachineLearning/README.md

 # MachineLearning
 Machine Learning Related Projects

-Cancer Classifier - Python Script that used KNN clustering to create a model to predict whether you have a malignant or benign tumor
+Cancer Classifier - Python Script that used KNN clustering to create a model to predict whether a tumor is malignant or benign

 Poisonous Mushcroom Classifier - Python Script that uses Support Vector Machines to create a model to predict if a mushroom is poisonous.
 Also explores the effect of model complexity and generalization performance.
 Use the provided Data Source `mushrooms.csv`